 To register your bike as a moped/motor-driven cycle, it must meet adhere to the following:

 - Cannot exceed over 30 mph on a level surface.

 - Engine must operate without a need for clutching or shifting.

 - Cannot possess an engine larger than 50 cubic centimeters.

-To register complete a Vermont Motor Vehicle Registration, Tax, and Title application.
-Even if you're registering a scooter be sure to check the box labeled "moped" in section 1B.
+To register, complete a Motor Vehicle Registration, Tax, and Title application (Form TA-VD-119).
 Take this, along with a bill of sale and proper identification, to any DMV office that handles registrations.
-Cost: $21.

-Mopeds and scooters are not immune to the rules of the road.
+Mopeds are not immune to the rules of the road.
 You must possess a valid Vermont driver's license (a motorcycle endorsement is not required, but a motorcycle learner permit is, at times) in order to operate, and adhere to the same traffic regulations as all other vehicles.Other Topics in This SectionCompare Motorcycle Insurance Rates in 3 Steps

 1. Enter Your Zip: